kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 M-CRIB-S and FreeSurfer source directories from [Infant-fMRIPrep](#infant-fmriprep-nibabies) processing are included under `derivatives/` in the data release as well.
 These are intermediate pipeline outputs used for surface reconstruction, organized for the release within the `mcribs/` and `freesurfer/` folders, respectively.
 Note that the folder structure uses `<pipeline>/sub-<label>_ses-<label>` instead of the typical derivatives structure `<pipeline_name>/sub-<label>/ses-<label>`.

 #### M-CRIB-S
 M-CRIB-S is a surface reconstruction method developed for neonates using the surface-based Melbourne Children's Regional Infant Brain atlases ([Adamson et al. 2020](https://doi.org/10.1038/s41598-020-61326-2)).
+Note that the `mcribs/SUBSES/freesurfer` folder contains most of the same files as the derivatives `freesurfer/` folder (see details in [following section](#freesurfer)) - the only difference is that the latter contains a few additional files (e.g. `surf/<l|r>h.midthickness`).

 <pre class="folder-tree">
 mcribs/